Deuces (song)

 "Deuces" is a song written and performed by American singer Chris Brown featuring American rappers Tyga and Kevin McCall.
 Produced by McCall, "Deuces" was released digitally on June 25, 2010, as the lead single from Brown's first collaborative effort with Tyga, titled Fan of a Fan (2010).
 The song is a slow, down-tempo R&B ballad featuring elements from the genres of house and pop music, with lyrics about ending a troubled relationship after failed attempts at reconciliation.
-"Deuces" was later included on Brown's fourth studio album, F.A.M.E.
+"Deuces" was later included as the opening track on Brown's fourth studio album, F.A.M.E.
 (2011).